-GenAIs will play a crucial role in education in general and especially in programminglanguage education.
-They serve as an always-available team of virtual experts, accessible at little or no cost, to assist students, instructors and professionals.
+GenAIs will play a crucial role in professional and college education in general and especially in programming-language education.
+They serve as an always-available team of virtual experts to assist you, accessible at little or no cost.

-Educational institutions remain divided on whether to allow genAI usage.
+Organizations and educational institutions remain divided on whether to allow genAI usage.
 Some embrace it as we do in this book.
 Some have banned it.
-Others permit it, with safeguards like offline exams.
-We encourage students to become familiar with these tools, which are likely to be indispensable throughout their education and professional careers.
-However, they should comply carefully with the policies of their educational institutions and instructors, noting that their instructors' policies might vary significantly.
+Others permit it, with safeguards.
+We encourage you to become familiar with these tools, which are likely to be indispensable throughout your career.
+However, comply carefully with your organization's or institution's policies.